Getting involved in the community: Participating in your association

 2. Join a committee.

 Want to make the biggest impact on your association?
 Become part of its leadership team.
-When you volunteer to serve as a Board member, you are tasked with making decisions and taking actions for the greater good of the community, such as ensuring proper maintenance of its common areas and enhancing its quality of life.
+When you volunteer to serve as a board member, you are tasked with making decisions and taking actions for the greater good of the community, such as ensuring proper maintenance of its common areas and enhancing its quality of life.
 But choosing to stand for election to the Board is not a decision to be made lightly – it requires a serious commitment of time, responsibility and dedication.
 In addition, as a Board member, you will have a fiduciary duty to act in the best interests of the association and its members.
-For an overview of the five key Board officer roles, click here
+For an overview of the key board member roles, click here.

 Becoming involved in your association is the best way for you and your fellow members to understand, participate and shape the future of your building and community – and that benefits everyone.
 For more information about association management and enhancing residents’ quality of life, contact FirstService Residential.